Harry Vaulkhard

-Harry Vaulkhard (born 14 October 1985) is a British racing driver.
-In 2010 he raced in the World Touring Car Championship for Bamboo Engineering.
+Harry Vaulkhard (born 14 October 1985) is a British racing driver who most notably competed in the British Touring Car Championship in 2008 and 2009, racing with Robertshaw Racing, Tempus Sport and Bamboo Engineering.

 Career

 Early career

 Vaulkhard driving at the Oulton Park round of the 2006 SEAT Cupra Championship.

-Harry's father, Nigel Vaulkhard, was a successful businessman in the Tyneside area, owning and operating a number of bars, and was also a keen classic touring car racer.
-Harry is a former motocross competitor, who began circuit racing in cars in 2004, by racing in the Northern Sports & Saloon Championship.
-For 2005 he switched to the SEAT Cupra Championship, with JS Motorsport.
-In 2006 he finished 9th overall, for the 2005 series winners Triple-R.
+Vaulkhard's father, Nigel Vaulkhard, was a successful businessman in the Tyneside area, owning and operating a number of bars, and was also a keen classic touring car racer.
+Vaulkhard is a former motocross competitor, who began circuit racing in cars in 2004, by racing in the Northern Sports & Saloon Championship.
+For 2005, he switched to the SEAT Cupra Championship, with JS Motorsport.
+In 2006, he finished ninth overall, for the 2005 series winners Triple-R.